vaquerizaslab/fanc/fanc-doc/api/generate/map.rst

 Mapping FASTQ files
 ===================

-To map FASTQ files using the API, we will use the :mod:`kaic.map` module.
+To map FASTQ files using the API, we will use the :mod:`fanc.map` module.

 *******
 Mappers
 *******

 First, we need to decide which mapper to use, and under what circumstances an unaligned read should be truncated and re-mapped to the genome.
-The :class:`~kaic.map.SimpleBowtie2Mapper`, for example, only attempts to align a read once and does no iterative mapping.
-The :class:`~kaic.map.Bowtie2Mapper` resubmits unaligned reads and reads with a low score, There are equivalent mappers for BWA named :class:`~kaic.map.SimpleBWAMapper` and :class:`~kaic.map.BWAMapper`, but here we choose the :class:`~kaic.map.Bowtie2Mapper`.
+The :class:`~fanc.map.SimpleBowtie2Mapper`, for example, only attempts to align a read once and does no iterative mapping.
+The :class:`~fanc.map.Bowtie2Mapper` resubmits unaligned reads and reads with a low score, There are equivalent mappers for BWA named :class:`~fanc.map.SimpleBWAMapper` and :class:`~fanc.map.BWAMapper`, but here we choose the :class:`~fanc.map.Bowtie2Mapper`.
 It requires only the path of the corresponding ``bowtie2`` index:

 .. literalinclude:: code/generate_example_code.py